Monday, December 30, 2013

 With blinding blackness I noted the twisting brown boughs

-And grey-blue sky that swung an arrowhead flock of jet specks
+And grey-blue sky that swung an arrowhead flock of jet

 That soared out of sight.
-I last saw behind the high thinning
+I last saw behind the high

 Branches the half-full blue waning moon.